JenniferShelton/JenniferShelton.github.io/_episodes/02-filesAndBuckets.md

 - Directory names in a path are separated with `/` on Unix.
 - Slash (`/`) on its own is the root directory of the whole file system.
 - An absolute path specifies a location from the root of the file system.
-- A relative path specifies a location starting from the current location.
+- A relative path specifies a location starting from any location other than the root.
 - A `~` indicates your home directory
 - A `-` indicates the last directory that you were in
 - Dot (`.`) on its own means ‘the current directory’; `..` means ‘the directory above the current one’.